thndrbrrr/gimp-stable-boy/README.md

 [AUTOMATIC1111's Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is one of the most powerful tools in the generative AI space.
 Stable Boy puts that power into GIMP 2.10 by calling into A1111 WebUI's API.

-Here's a short demo video of what Stable Boy can do at the moment:
+Here's a short demo video:

 [![A short demo](./public/images/demo-video-screenshot.png)](https://youtu.be/YMVog30OcTI)

+(Not shown: 🆕 Using rectangular selections to select the region that Stable Diffusion will process.
+See Usage below.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>